bmedicke/playlister/readme.md

 # playlister
-Always keep 10 unwatched videos of a playlist on your disk.
+Always keep 10 unwatched videos of a playlist on your disk while avoiding to clutter your SSD.

 Simply open rangen and press `P` on the video you are currently watching.
 Playlister makes sure you have 10 videos downloaded and cleans up old videos if you have any more than that.